 1. What specific services do you offer to students?

 Our office provides a wide range of services to students.
 First, we try to make students aware of the nationally competitive scholarships that are available, and we provide information about eligibility for these awards.
-In addition, we try to help students locate additional awards that might apply to them.
-Our office focuses on a list of national awards, but we also know about other, smaller awards, and we have a library of scholarship books with hundreds of scholarship listings.
 Second, we support students as they work through the scholarship application process.
 We accomplish this goal by helping students work on written materials for applications (personal statements, project outlines, etc.), develop their resumes, and put together the most professional application possible.
 A part of this process is providing students with other support such as obtaining transcripts, sending materials, and providing other clerical resources.

-**While any student is welcome to use our website in their scholarship search, the services we provide are only available to alumni or students who are currently enrolled at The University of Illinois at Chicago.**
+**While any student is welcome to use our website in their national fellowships and scholarships search, the services we provide are only available to alumni or students who are currently enrolled at The University of Illinois at Chicago.**

-2. What scholarship related resources are available for student use?
+2. What national scholarship related resources are available for student use?

-Students are always welcome to talk with staff to discuss scholarships.
-In addition, students have access to a library of scholarship books, which are available for check out.
+Students are always welcome to talk with staff to discuss national fellowships and scholarships.
 For several national fellowships, we have printed materials provided by the sponsoring organization.
 Finally, the OSSP website offers a scholarship links page which provides links to some of the most useful scholarship resources on the web.

 OSSP serves all UIC undergraduate students and selected graduate students (those in a professional or other program not a part of the Graduate College).
 The Graduate Fellowships Office is dedicated specifically to helping UIC graduate students as they apply for scholarships and fellowships.
-Graduate students should contact Marie Khan at email@example.com or (312) 355-3456.
+Graduate students should contact Benn Williams at email@example.com or (312) 413-2389.

 4. When should students come to OSSP?

-Students should come when they are ready to investigate the scholarship opportunities that are available to them!
-Many scholarships call for a large amount of lead time between the due date for the application and the time that the money is awarded.
-This means, if you are interested in finding funding for a given year of school, you should come during the prior academic year to apply for scholarships.
+Students should come when they are ready to investigate the national fellowship and scholarship opportunities that are available to them!
+Many fellowships and scholarships call for a large amount of lead time between the due date for the application and the time that the money is awarded.

 5. How do I make an appointment?